zakaf/creativity/README.md

 Requirement
 ----------
+Ip address has to be registered at the web of science server and granted accessed to their premium service, not lite service
+* server will not grant an authentication, if not registered
+* If your computer is connrected to UCLA network or UCLA VPN, it has already been pre-registered

 SUDS - python library for SOAP
 * In order to use SUDS, you need python-setuptools installed (<code>sudo apt-get install python-setuptools</code>)
 * Download 0.4GA version from [SUDS](http://fedorahosted.org/suds/)